IT'S the poetry of capitalism.™

-I'm a writer, branding strategist, and UX designer in New York City.
-Over the past decade I've worked for companies large and small in Asia, Europe, and North America, from Daekyo and YBM in South Korea to Brainly in Poland and the Oberthur Group in Québec.
+Here's the longer version.
+I'm a writer and branding strategist, and though I was based for many years in New York City I'm now happily shrouded in the San Francisco fog.
+For over a decade I've worked for companies large and small in Asia, Europe, and North America, from Daekyo and YBM in South Korea to Brainly in Poland and the Oberthur Group in Québec.
 In Bangkok, I founded Thailand's first-ever personal-branding consultancy for students pursuing university study in the United States and Canada.
+Most recently, I worked with Candid Co., a new oral-wellness startup, to build its brand and test its product from the ground up.
 I've written for The New York Times, Outside Magazine, and Harper's Magazine, and have worked with more academics than I can count to explain high-level scholarship to popular and non-specialist audiences.
 I hold degrees in French and English from Sarah Lawrence College and Rutgers University, and wrote my Ph.D. dissertation on early Native American literature.
-I've lived in five countries, traveled in fifty, and now make my home in sunny Brooklyn with my twenty-dollar cat, Ramble, and my Hawaiian rescue dog, Koa.
+I've lived in five countries, traveled in fifty, and firmly believe that a proper pot chili should not, by definition, include beans.
 Get in touch.
 (I'm great at handshakes.)

 What even is this?